 Pursuant to F.S.
 45.0315, the mortgagor (defendant) or the holder of any subordinate interest may cure the indebtedness and prevent a foreclosure sale by paying the amount of monies specified in the judgment “at any time before the filing of a certificate of sale by the Clerk of Court or the time specified in the judgment, whichever is later.”
 Payment for redemption must be made by cash, cashier’s check, money order, certified check or official bank check drawn upon a U.S. banking institution made payable to Ken Burke, Clerk of the Circuit Court, pursuant to the final judgment, plus Clerk’s sales fee (if redemption occurs after the sale), interest and all related costs of the sale.

 Pursuant to A.O.
-No. 2016-020 , if prior to the commencement of a foreclosure sale, the Clerk receives a suggestion of bankruptcy on behalf of a named Defendant in that foreclosure case, the Clerk may remove the foreclosure sale from the docket without Court order if there has been no prior bankruptcy filing in the case.
-The Clerk or a party may seek a Court order for sale cancellation based upon evidence that there is a valid stay and trial judge has discretion to review the federal court record to determine whether the specific bankruptcy filings mandate a stay.
-The judge may enter an ex-parte order to cancel the sale or may allow the sale to proceed and consider a subsequent motion to set aside.
+No. 2017-007, If, prior to the commencement of a foreclosure sale, the Clerk receives a formal Suggestion of Bankruptcy on behalf of a named Defendant in that foreclosure case, the Clerk shall remove the foreclosure sale from the docket without Court order.
+The Court may order the sale to proceed based upon evidence that there is a valid bankruptcy court order lifting the stay or dismissing the bankruptcy case.

 Return to top of page.